Xeveo/cursor-commands/dependency-audit.md

 **Optimization Opportunities:**

-- Unused dependencies to remove with estimated size savings
+- Unused dependencies to remove with size savings
 - Lighter alternatives with trade-off analysis
 - Packages safe to upgrade with benefits